petasis/ecap-tcl/README.md

 ## Version

-The current version of ecap-tcl is: 0.2 (beta)
+The current version of ecap-tcl is: 0.2 (beta).
 This software is of beta quality.

 ## Authors